Video Capture 103 - Inverse Telecine with AVISynth

 BicubicResize(640,480)

-The idea behind Cropping is, you set how many pixels to cut on the left and top sides, and then you set the new width and height so that the bottom and right sides also get cropped.
+The idea behind Cropping is that you set how many pixels to cut on the left and top sides, and then you set the new width and height so that the bottom and right sides also get cropped.